I’m Banned From My Own Channel

 Silencing Users with Extended Bans

 You can use extended bans to set up an alternative kind of ban that will give you more options, like silencing users.
+You can also read about how to set a simple channel ban and how to set more specific channel bans.

 When you silence a user, you allow the person to stay in the channel, but block the person’s ability to participate in the discussion or change nicks.
 It’s an online equivalent of a short timeout, where the person has to sit quietly for several minutes before rejoining discussion.